neuralize-ai/edgerunner/README.md

 runtime-agnostic API, which can load and interact with arbitrary instances of on-device AI models with just a few lines of code.

 This repo is in its early stages of development (see [Features](#-features) and [Support](#-support)).
 The local inference space is quickly evolving and, as such, the goals of this project are subject to change.
 There is lots of work to be done in order to achieve our vision, and your [contributions](#-contributing) will be important to make this happen!

-Kotlin bindings for Android can be found at [edgerunner-android](https://github.com/neuralize-ai/edgerunner-android).
+   󰀲 Kotlin bindings for Android can be found at [edgerunner-android](https://github.com/neuralize-ai/edgerunner-android).

+### What makes Edgerunner unique?

+Good question!
+Indeed there are other cross-platform libraries such as [TFLite](link), and [ONNX](link), [ExecuTorch](link).
+Edgerunner will differentiate with:

+- Shared libraries for platform specific SDKs are managed internally.
+- Quicker and easier setup with sane defaults and no boilerplate code.
+- Compatibility with any model format (`.tflite`, `.onnx`, `.pte`, etc).
+- Easier configuration of delegates (`CPU`, `GPU`, `NPU`), applying desired hardware acceleration with a single API call.
+- No manual memory allocation required (model input and output tensors are pre-allocated and accessed leading to copy-free inference).

 ## 🎁 Features